filecoin-saturn/L1-node/README.md

 This command fills in the `denylist.conf` file and gracefully reloads nginx.

 Note that these changes won't outlast a version update.
-As such, you should open a PR so your future self and the rest of network can benefit from your contribution.
+You should always open a PR, so your future self and the rest of network can benefit from your effort.

 ## Development